 In the spirit of Colorado, we venture into literary territory that is wide-ranging and eclectic.
-From poetry etched on rocks to a whimsical library with a view of river-rafting to a university that launches major publishing careers to one of the most celebrated independent bookstores in history to the home of a bestselling world leader to a classic car museum, the Colorado Author Adventures Trail offers something for everyone.
+It includes poetry etched on rocks, a whimsical library with a view of river-rafting, a university that launches major publishing careers, one of the most celebrated independent bookstores in history, the home of a world leader, a social justice advocate, and a classic car museum.
+Clearly, the Colorado Author Adventures Trail offers something for just about everyone.

 Click any link below for author and place information.

-F-G. Louis L’Amour (The Strater Hotel) and the Durango Library
+G-H. Louis L’Amour (The Strater Hotel) and the Durango Library, Durango

-The Colorado Author Adventures Trail runs mostly north-south through the beautiful western side of the state.
+The Colorado Author Adventures Trail runs mostly north-south through the western side of the state.